scholarships-and-grants

 To be eligible for the WWF Scholarship, students must fulfil the following requirements:

-2. Be currently employed by NSW Health in the area of Child and Youth Mental Health Services
+2. Be currently employed by NSW Health in the area of Perinatal and Infant or Child and Youth Mental Health Services; and

 If you are not a current student, you will need to:

 3. You then complete the HETI scholarship application via the Scholarship tab in myHETIconnect.
-The scholarships will be awarded equitably across LHD/SHN
+Note this step is separate from registration for Professional Development Course.
+The scholarships will be awarded equitably across LHD/SHN based on scale;

-4. As part of your application upload a document that briefly outlines your current role, your workplace name and address, manager name and contact details, and noting the requirements that applicants must be working within NSW Health in the area of Child and Youth Mental Health Services
+4. As part of your application briefly outline your current role, your workplace name and address, noting the requirements that applicants must be working within NSW Health in the area of Perinatal and Infant or Child and Youth Mental Health Services;

-If you are a continuing student with HETI Higher Education, you will need to apply for a scholarship via Scholarship Tab within myHETIconnect.
+If you are a continuing Professional Development or Award student with HETI Higher Education, you will need to apply for a scholarship via Scholarship Tab within myHETIconnect.
+The steps 3-5 are the same as described above.
+Graduate Certificate continuing students need to apply through Professional Development pathway as 8ALF019 is at the Graduate Diploma level.

 WHAT IS EXPECTED OF A SCHOLARSHIP RECIPIENT?

-1. Once the outcome of the scholarship is known complete the unit enrolment via myHETIconnect
+1. Once the outcome of the scholarship is known complete the unit enrolment into Working with families 8ALF019 via myHETIconnect;

-2. Your approved scholarship funds will be available for you to allocate to the 8ALF019 unit in the myHETIconnect Scholarship tab
+2. Your approved scholarship funds will be available for you to allocate against the 8ALF019 unit in the myHETIconnect Scholarship tab;

-3. The allocation of funds will need to be made prior to Teaching Period 2 commencement
+3. The allocation of funds will need to be made prior to Teaching Period 2 census date; and

-Students are responsible for self-allocating the scholarship funding to their units via myHETIconnect before the commencement date of Teaching Period 2.
-Any unallocated funds after census date (3 April 2023) will be forfeited by the student and cannot be deferred.
+Students are responsible for self-allocating the scholarship funding to their units via myHETIconnect before the census date of Teaching Period 2.
+Any unallocated funds after census date (1 April 2024) will be forfeited by the student and cannot be deferred.

 HOW DO APPLICANTS KNOW IF THEY ARE SUCCESSFUL?

 All applicants will be advised of the outcome of their application via myHETIconnect or email.
-At that time, successful applicants will receive an Offer of Scholarship Funding for the Working with Families unit (8ALF019).
+Successful applicants will receive an Offer of Scholarship Funding for the Working with Families unit (8ALF019).

 WHAT HAPPENS TO MY SCHOLARSHIP IF I LEAVE NSW HEALTH?